44 of the Best College Student Discounts

 Even better, after the 6 months are up, you’ll enjoy Prime for half the price at just $6.49/month.
 To qualify for 6 Months of FREE Amazon Student, you must have a valid .edu email address, and you’ll need to specify your college/university, year, and major.

-Hip Tip: Read on to see how to save $500 with Amazon Prime Student perks!
+Hip Tip: Read about even more Prime Student perks!

 With Music Unlimited, you can stream all the music you love on any device, use unlimited skips, and skip ads, too.
 Plus, you can save your data with offline listening!

 4. Get 3 free months of Apple Music.

 For a limited time, new subscribers can visit Apple Music to score a free 3-Month Trial.
 Note that you’ll need to have a payment method on file in order to claim your free three months.
 You’ll also enjoy complimentary Apple TV+ for free!

 Even better, students enrolled in degree-granting universities and colleges can join Apple Music at a discounted monthly rate of $4.99 (regularly $9.99) for up to 48 months (4 years).